SalesforceLabs/OrgCheck/docs/index4.queries.md

 ```

 #### Query on ApexCodeCoverage
-This query is run in batches with 500 apex class ids max (see `subsetIds`).
+This query is run in batches with 500 apex class IDs max (see `subsetIds`).
 ```
 SELECT ApexClassOrTriggerId, ApexTestClassId
 FROM ApexCodeCoverage